Fête de la Science 2023: discover the secrets of the universe at the Paris Institute of Astrophysics

 • Screening of the film "Voyage au coeur d'un trou noir" (Journey to the heart of a black hole)

-Using never-before-seen numerical simulations, astrophysicist Alain Riazuelo takes us on a breathtaking adventure, hurtling towards a black hole at almost the speed of light.
+Using never-before-seen digital simulations, astrophysicist Alain Riazuelo takes us on a breathtaking adventure, hurtling towards a black hole at almost the speed of light.
 After inspecting it from every angle and skimming its surface, we take the plunge: a journey to the very heart of the black hole.
-Designed with the laws of physics in mind, this virtual experience shakes up your intuition and confronts you with strange phenomena, all of which are clearly explained in the film: cosmic rear-view mirrors, ghostly images, stars that change color, a celestial vault concentrated into a luminous ball.
+Designed with the laws of physics in mind, this virtual experience challenges intuition and confronts us with strange phenomena, all of which are clearly explained in the film: cosmic rear-view mirrors, ghostly images, stars that change color, the celestial vault concentrated into a luminous ball.
 A journey as educational as it is aesthetic.

 The screening will be followed by a Q&A session with Alain Riazuelo.